nj-09/cf_ai_engineering_principles_bot/README.md

-# cf_ai_accessibility_helper
+# cf_ai_engineering_principles_bot
-An AI-powered application to help developers with web accessibility heuristics, built on the Cloudflare stack.
+An AI assistant that explains technical concepts through the lens of Cloudflare's core engineering principles.
+Built for the Cloudflare 2026 Internship assignment.